Antetokounmpo, Bucks return with 119-112 win over Celtics

 Celtics: Gordon Hayward scored 17 points and Daniel Theis had 13 points and 12 rebounds. … Boston fell to 3-8, counting playoffs, against the Bucks the last two seasons.
 Milwaukee eliminated the Celtics in five games in last year’s East semifinals.

-Bucks: Brook Lopez had six blocked shots. … Coach Mike Budenholzer said he believed Williams’ injury wasn’t serious and hoped the forward could be available soon.
+Bucks: Lopez had six blocked shots. … Coach Mike Budenholzer said he believed Williams’ injury wasn’t serious and hoped the forward could be available soon.
 He thinks Williams was hurt during the second scrimmage and felt sore the next morning.

 AWARD WINNERS